andyjessop/crux/packages/machine/README.md

 ### TypeScript support

-`fsm` knows which are your states and which are your actions, and will throw TS errors when you try to transition with an action that doesn't exist.
+`machine` knows which are your states and which are your actions, and will throw TS errors when you try to transition with an action that doesn't exist.
 This applies to both `transition` and the shorthand methods:

 ```ts
 machine.goForth(); // Property 'goForth' does not exist on type...